An Efficient Optimal Algorithm for the Successive Minima Problem: Proof of Theorem

-\begin{proof} By Algorithm \ref{a:RSMP}, one can see that all the columns of $\C^{\star}$, which is a solver of the RSMP and satisfies $c_{N_tj}^{\star}\geq 0$ and $c_{ij}^{\star}\geq 0$ if $\c_{i+1:N_t}^{\star}=\0$ for each $1\leq i\leq N_t-1$ and $1\leq j\leq N_t$, can be searched by the algorithm.
-Thus, to show the theorem, it suffices to show that, during the process of Algorithm \ref{a:RSMP}, for each $1\leq j\leq N_t$, the first $\c_{j}^{\star}$ (note that there may exist several $\C^{\star}$'s which are the solutions of the RSMP, and here ``the first $\c_{j}^{\star}$" means the first vector that obtained by Algorithm \ref{a:RSMP} and is the $j$-th column of a solver of the RSMP) will replace a column of $\C$ corresponding to the suboptimal solution when $\c_{j}^{\star}$ is obtained by Algorithm \ref{a:RSMP} (in the following, we assume this $\c_{j}^{\star}$ is not a column of the $N_t\times N_t$ identity matrix, otherwise $\c_{j}^{\star}$ is already a column of the suboptimal solution, and we only need to show the next step), and it will not be replaced by any vector $\c\in \mathbb{Z}^{N_t}$.
+\begin{proof} By Alg. \ref{a:RSMP}, one can see that all the columns of $\B^{\star}$, which is a solver of Problem \ref{P:RSMP} and satisfies $b_{nj}^{\star}\geq 0$ and $b_{ij}^{\star}\geq 0$ if $\b_{i+1:n}^{\star}=\0$ for $1\leq i\leq n-1$, $1\leq j\leq n$, can be searched by the algorithm.
+Thus, to show the theorem, it suffices to show that, during the process of Alg. \ref{a:RSMP}, for $1\leq j\leq n$, the first $\b_{j}^{\star}$ (note that there may exist several $\B^{\star}$'s which are the solutions of Problem \ref{P:RSMP}, and here ``the first $\b_{j}^{\star}$" means the first vector that obtained by Alg. \ref{a:RSMP} and is the $j$-th column of a solver of Problem \ref{P:RSMP}) will replace a column of $\B$ corresponding to the suboptimal solution when $\b_{j}^{\star}$ is obtained by Alg. \ref{a:RSMP} (in the following, we assume this $\b_{j}^{\star}$ is not a column of the $n\times n$ identity matrix, otherwise we only need to show the next step), and it will not be replaced by any vector $\b\in \mathbb{Z}^{n}$.